 Bowl or bottle of spicy sauce – Though Brazilians season their meat fantastically, the actual food often won’t come with sauce like an Indian curry or a Mexican enchilada.
 Therefore, they have this little, underwhelming, but confounding bottle of spice.

-Molho inglês (English Sauce) – Here I commend the Brazilians because bless them, they cannot say Worcester sauce.
+Molho inglês (English Sauce) – Brazilians cannot say Worcester sauce.
 Though, here’s a secret guarded by the Brits – neither can we.
 So you can rest assured I’m on the petition for switching the (ridiculous) name to English Sauce too.

 Molho de Alho – An Arabic garlic white sauce that you should smother your meat in.
 Love garlic, love this sauce.

-Bread basket – Usually tostados, which is toasted bread.
+Bread basket – Usually tostados, which are toasted bread slices.